stephenjohnlimb/boot/K8s.md

 seems to be pulling down the known world to do a build.

 ## Kubectl
-This next part is really all about `kubectl` - this is just a short list of the command options, it really is a bit of a beast.
+This next part is really all about `kubectl` - this is just a short list of the command options, `kubectl` really is a bit of a beast.
 But then Kubernetes has a number of aspects to it that need managing.

-I've tried to put the commands in some sort of order that is logical to me.
+I've tried to put the commands in some sort of order that is logical for me.

 #### Common kubectl commands and setup